alckasoc/LearningML-Projects/README.md

 ## Notice for Usage

 These projects aren't designed to be replicated (as most of them if not all of them are simply done in Jupyter Notebooks and not perfectly organized).
 However, these Jupyter Notebooks can be cloned and replicated so long as you change the directories to the dataset.
 I've included all the datasets except the imdb dataset for "Sentiment Analysis With No RNN" and "Sentiment Analysis With No RNN Experimental Grounds" and the Bach Chorales dataset for "Generating Bach Music Project".
 The imdb dataset is built into TensorFlow's collection of datasets (and thus some of the data loading code for the imdb project can be ignored).
-THe Bach Chorales dataset can be downloaded from [here](https://homl.info/bach).
+The Bach Chorales dataset can be downloaded from [here](https://homl.info/bach).

-## Difficulties

-## What I Learned

-## References

 ## Author Info